MEL - YYC

 • Consider flying Premium Economy, Business or First Class on Qantas Airways, as the airline offers comfort amenities, including sleep masks, socks, earplugs, toothpaste and a toothbrush.
 Comfort packs are subject to availability.
 The airline also provides pillows and blankets in all the classes of service, including Economy, for added comfort during the journey.

-Top 5 airlines serving from Melbourne to Calgary
+Reviews of the top 5 airlines flying from Melbourne to Calgary

 See real verified KAYAK customer reviews for airlines flying from Melbourne to Calgary.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.